Kentucky Alternate Assessment Participation Waiver

 The Every Student Succeeds Act (ESSA) requires annually each district to submit a justification when it anticipates testing more than 1.0% of students using the Alternate Kentucky Performance Rating for Educational Progress (K-PREP).
 Each school year, districts will be required to submit a justification form if the district has over 1.0% of the student population participating in the Alternate K-PREP.

-The following forms are for district use only.
-ESSA requires states to publicly post district justifications annually.
-Kentucky’s district justifications for alternate assessment participation for 2017-2018 are available below.
-Justifications for 2018-2019 will be submitted between February 11, 2019 and February 28, 2019.
-Results of the survey will be posted in April 2019.
+ESSA requires states to publicly post district justifications and assurances annually.
+Kentucky’s district justifications and assurances for alternate assessment participation are available below.

 Kentucky Participation for Alternate Assessment Guidance and Trainings